 - potting soil for terrariums

 - sphagnum moss *read what it’s used for above other mosses are optional and decorative

-Here’s a few good resources to get you started on building your own terrariums.
-These are available in book or E book, some are free to Kindle subscribers or on sale at the time of this post.
+Here are a few good resources to get you started on building your own terrariums.
+These are available in book or Ebook, some are free to Kindle subscribers or on sale at the time of this post.
 Just looking through the sneak peek look inside views you’ll see ideas to get your wheels turning on what type of terrarium you’d like to build.

 - Terrarium Craft: Create 50 Magical, Miniature Worlds

 - Terrariums Reimagined: Mini Worlds Made in Creative Containers